FrSh28/Coriolis_Force_Simulation/README.md

 # Coriolis_Force_Simulation

-This project is aimed to develop some simulations about Coriolis force.
+This project is aimed to develop visualized simulations about Coriolis effect for high school students.

 ## Requirements: